differentpla-net/differentpla-net.github.io/_posts/2022/2022-01-08-libcluster-more.md

 The part after our original query, `kubernetes.default.svc` -- `.cluster.local`, is the cluster domain.

-We can enumerate pods wtih:
+We can enumerate pods with:

 ```
 $ kubectl get pods -l app.kubernetes.io/name=cluster-demo